premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

      ![](../Images/module4/lab12/5.png)

-**Note**- If the Compliance percentage is shown as zero, try refreshing or close the tab and reopen.
+**Note**- If the Compliance Score is shown as zero percentage, try refreshing the page or sign-out and sign-in again.

 1. From the top of the Overview page, select **Improvement actions**.
 These are actions that can improve the organization’s compliance score, points may take up to 24 hours to update.
 Notice the available filters.